tmode-1960/TA-ComfyUI-Nodes-Pack/README.md

 # TA-ComfyUI-Nodes-Pack
-A collection of various useful ComfyUI custom nodes
+A collection of various useful ComfyUI custom nodes Tested with Python 3.12 and pytorch 2.9.1+cu128

 ## Installation